Skip to Main Content

 Interlibrary Loan - When to Request a Journal Article via ILL

-If Northwestern does not have access to the article through its resources, or if an article is only available in print at our Main campus in Evanston, you can place an Interlibrary Loan request for the article.
+If Northwestern does not have access to the article through its resources you can place an Interlibrary Loan request for the article.